heptarch/heptarch.github.io/drafts/rbl2.md

 We can flesh this out using the grade school strategy of "wh-" questions, starting with "who".
-At Bell Labs, they hired scientists who could also have gone on to good postdocs; I'm guessing that a flair for applied research, and a porousness to new ideas, were also prerequisites.
+At Bell Labs, they hired scientists who could also have gone on to good postdocs; I'm guessing that a flair for applied research, a porousness to new ideas, and compatbility with existing personnel, were also prerequisites.
 In a smaller setting, academic pedigree is probably

 ## 2. <a href="#toc">What: problem choice</a><a id="sec-2" name="sec-2"></a>